Indigo-ds/Indigo-Design-System/README.md

 ## Usage

-The included source files are in the SGDS folder.
+Within the SGDS folder, you will find the following folders:

+SGDS/
 ├── css/
 ├── fonts/
 ├── js/